 - a.
 Employee Handbook: Alcohol, Smoke, and Drug-Free Workplace policy.
 Major Bloom's Employee Handbook contains the Company's Alcohol, Smoke, and Drug-Free Workplace policy, which proscribes the consumption of marijuana and marijuana products on company premises.
 All new Major Bloom hires are required to undergo training before being permitted to commence work for the Company.
 Such training will include a thorough discussion of Company's Alcohol, Smoke, and Drug-Free Workplace policy, including penalties for violation of the policy. - The Employee Handbook will be made readily available to all Company employees.
 Any changes to the Alcohol, Smoke, and Drug-Free Workplace policy will be immediately communicated to all employees.
 Supervisors are expected to strictly enforce this policy. - b.
 Ongoing Training.
 Major Bloom shall conduct periodic employee trainings, which reiterate the prohibition of onsite consumption of marijuana and marijuana products.
 Such training shall take place at least once per year. - c.
 Signs.
 Major Bloom shall post signage in visible areas that proscribe onsite consumption of marijuana and marijuana products. - d.
 Surveillance.
 Major Bloom employees shall surveil the store and its perimeter to identify individuals who might be consuming marijuana on the premises and reporting such consumption to appropriate security personnel.
-Any patron who is caught consuming marijuana on the premises will be banned from the establishment.
+Any patron who is caught consuming marijuana on the premises will be banned from the establishment. - e.

-e.
 Tobacco.
 Major Bloom will comply with all state and local laws, rules and regulations governing the smoking of tobacco.
-Nonetheless, under no circumstances will the smoking of tobacco products be permitted within the building.

-9. No drive-through service shall be permitted at a Marijuana Establishment.
+Nonetheless, under no circumstances will the smoking of tobacco products be permitted within the building. - 9.
+No drive-through service shall be permitted at a Marijuana Establishment.

-Major Bloom's retail establishment shall not have a drive-through window nor provide or offer any drive-through service.
-Please note that although customers will be permitted to place orders through Company's online platform, customers will have to physically go into the retail store to pick up their purchases and undergo all required photographic identification verification procedures.
+Major Bloom's establishment shall not have a drive-through window nor provide or offer any drive-through service.